A Detailed Guide to Tackling Harmful Sewer Gas Smells in Your Home

 Leaks, Cracked Pipes

-Main line leaks are most common for nasty sewer gas smells.
+Mainline leaks are most common for nasty sewer gas smells.
 Wastewater could leak into your basement towards the sump pit, which activates your sump pump that directs that water away from your home.
 To identify your main line issue, you will need a professional plumber’s pipe inspection equipment.
 At Mr. Rooter Plumbing of Edmonton, we provide fast results with troubleshooting options that are efficient and affordable.

 Sewage Backup Signs and Causes

-This is probably the least favourable for Edmonton homeowners.
+This is probably the least favorable for Edmonton homeowners.
 One of our plumbing system’s main purposes is to remove wastewater from our homes effectively to keep us healthy.
 Sewage backups make us fear contamination and costly plumbing repairs.
 But before we jump to any conclusions, it’s important to stay calm and consult a trustworthy expert.

-What is a Sewer Line?
+What Is a Sewer Line?

 Your home’s main line or sewer line is one of the most crucial exits because it directs liquid waste to the sewer system or septic tank.
-Your sink, toilet and bathtub drain lines are the secondary lines connected to the main line.
+Your sink, toilet, and bathtub drain lines are the secondary lines connected to the main line.
 Stubborn clogs and damage to the pipe can cause a series of problems if not taken care of immediately.

 This is not easy to detect on your own unless your drain lines show backup problems or repeated gurgles.
 While these symptoms can also indicate severe clogs, look out for water leaks and sewer gas smells.
 If you know for a fact that you have old pipes, it’s likely they’re corroded and suffered a collapse.
 Other culprits could be tree root penetration in pipes.
 A pipe installation professional can give you options for sturdy PVC pipe replacement.